 - The design needs to be clear and not confusing in any way.
 A visitor who’s confused won’t buy anything.

 - The center content block needs to grab the visitor’s attention right after they come to the site.
 That center block is where the products will be displayed.

 - Responsive and mobile-optimized.
 Research indicates that around 80% of people on the internet own a smartphone.
-And according to another research , 61% of your mobile visitors will leave immediately and go to your competitors if they have a frustrating mobile browsing experience.
-In other words, making sure that your website is optimized for mobile is crucial.
+According to another research , 61% of your mobile visitors will leave immediately and go to your competitors if they have a frustrating mobile browsing experience.
+In other words – making sure that your website is optimized for mobile is crucial.

 - Good navigation structure.
-You want clear menus that are easy to grasp – just so your visitors can find the page they’re looking for.
+You want clear menus that are easy to grasp – so that your visitors can find the page they’re looking for.

 Having the above in mind, here’s what you can do with the individual pages of the store:

 This is where the main listing of your products is found.
 If you’ve gone through the WooCommerce setup wizard, this page can be found at

 This is a standard WordPress page – you can edit it via WordPress dashboard / Pages.

 The things that are worth doing:

 - Add some copy that will encourage your visitors to shop with you.